mykolav/coollang-2020-fs/README.md

 ## The [language](#cool-2020) is concise but retains a degree of expressivity

 A lot of mini-compilers have a language consisting of functions, primitive values and pretty much nothing else.
-Whereas [this project's language](#cool-2020) is a small Scala subset &mdash; it has classes, inheritance, virtual dispatch, and even a very simple form of pattern matching.
+Whereas [this project's language Cool 2020](#cool-2020) is a small Scala subset &mdash; it has classes, inheritance, virtual dispatch, and even a very simple form of pattern matching.
 Implementing all of these features yourself, making them function at the assembly level provides a lot of insights into how production-grade programming languages work.

 ## It is garbage-collected